pratyusk/TaskScheduler/README.md

 (currently implemented calculating time to connect to a TCP server and calculating the physical memory used by the current process).
 Class `TaskScheduler` has `addTask`, `cancelTask` and `rescheduleTask` methods.
+The scheduler can run any task with any signature (signature needs to be declared in the test case/ application).
+It is assumed that the task will return a double or int type metric.
+For more than one metric, the output should be a vector of metric.

 ## Notes ##
 1. The task names and their metric names make up the primary key.
 This is because for this design,